fathergoose/developer-exercise/ruby/blackjack/README.md

 - [x] has a hand
 - [x] has turn actions #hit or #stay
 - [ ] may ` take_trun `
+- [ ] has statuses playing, bust, blackjack

 ## Game
 - [x] Has players